jundalisay/spblist/content/en/research/descartes/philosophy/part-4/article-015.md

 - mix others more accurately*
   - They arranging them in such a way that each droplet of the liquid formed from them is entirely similar to all other droplets of the same liquid.

-> *Superhysics Note: This is currently attributed to centrifugal and centripetal forces.
-But here, Descartes unifies them as properties of the 2nd Element in relation to identity, freedom, and confinement
+{{< n n="This is currently attributed to centrifugal and centripetal forces.
+But here, Descartes unifies them as properties of the 2nd Element in relation to identity, freedom, and confinement" >}}

 When air-aether globules move through the passages of liquid terrestrial bodies, they constantly displace the earth-aether particles that come in their way.